xeon123/KCNA-notes/2 Cloud-Native Architecture Fundamentals.md

 - **Vertical Scaling (Scale-Up)**: Involves increasing the resources (CPU, memory, etc.) of an existing server or virtual machine.
 While this is feasible with virtual machines, it may require downtime and has physical limitations.
 E.g., in VMware ESXi, scaling down may incur a power down or a reboot of the resource, depending on the strategy used.
   - The addition or removal of resources in relation to the physical resources.
 - VPA has three components
-  - VPA Recommender: monitors the pod resources from a metric server and Recommends increasing Mem/CPU requests/limits
+  - **VPA Recommender**: monitors the pod resources from a metric server and Recommends increasing Mem/CPU requests/limits
-  - VPA Updater: checks the current status of the pod, and align current resources with the recommendations
+  - **VPA Updater**: checks the current status of the pod, and align current resources with the recommendations
-  - VPA Admission Controller: is a mutating admission webhook that intercepts pod creation requests and modifies the resource requests/limits (CPU and memory) based on recommendations from the VPA.
+  - **VPA Admission Controller**: is a mutating admission webhook that intercepts pod creation requests and modifies the resource requests/limits (CPU and memory) based on recommendations from the VPA.
 - `VerticalPodAutoscaler` (VPA) automatically sets (or recommends) CPU and memory requests and limits for your pods based on observed usage over time.

 ```yaml